Wise Wallet Weekly

 Cancel

-Cancel anything you have not used in 60 days, anything duplicated by another service, and anything you keep because canceling feels like work.
+Cancel anything you have not used in 60 days, anything duplicated by another service, and anything you keep only because canceling feels like work.

 Check annual plans carefully